Multiplicity as a Personal Brand Strategy

 Being multifaceted is not the problem, because the best people and brands are compelling not because they are simple, but because their many interests are held together by a recognisable way of seeing.

 So, naturally, I did what everyone tells you to do.
+I try to build a personal brand.

 I tried to think about my niche.
 My format.
 My plan.
 My hook.
 My content pillars.
 My repeatable point of view.
-My reason for existing online, apparently.

-But when I tried to apply that same logic to myself, something did not sit right.
+But something did not sit right.

 The Problem Was Never the Niche

+For a while, I thought I was resistant to having a niche.
 It felt majorly icky, because it feels like I am being asked to become less dimensional so I could become more legible.

 When I was freelancing, I did everything.
 Performance marketing.
 Content.
 Design.
 Demand generation.
 Campaigns.
 Brand thinking.
 Copy.
 Strategy.
 Whatever needed to be figured out, I would find a way to figure it out.